Qatar faces World Cup questions as 200-day countdown looms | Malay Mail

-DOHA, May 4 — Migrant labourers are working through the night near the World Cup clock that will start counting down 200 days to kick-off tomorrow, with hosts Qatar facing mounting questions over costs and conditions for fans.
+DOHA, May 6 — Migrant labourers are working through the night near the World Cup clock that will start counting down 200 days to kick-off on Thursday, with hosts Qatar facing mounting questions over costs and conditions for fans.

 Eight shiny, air-conditioned stadiums are ready for the tournament’s start on November 21, but every night the army of South Asian workers who underpin Qatar’s energy-rich economy swarm over unfinished roads and building sites around Doha.